epinio/docs/docs/reference/upgrading.md

 yourself on upgrade so the new fields are not pruned.

 App Charts, Builder Images, and Catalog Services are now manageable through the API, which adds new authorization actions.
-The change is backward compatible: existing roles keep working, and read access to the new resources comes with `app_read` (which now implies `chart_read`).
-If you use custom roles, add `builderimage_read`/`builderimage_write` to manage Builder Images and `chart_write` to create, update, or delete App Charts.
+The shipped default `user` role and the built-in roles (`view_only`, `application_developer`, `application_manager`, `system_manager`) already include `builderimage_read`, so a default installation picks it up automatically on upgrade.

+If you use **custom roles**, add `builderimage_read` to them.
+It is required, not optional: it is not implied by `app_read`, and the dashboard lists builder images both on the application create/deploy screen and on the Builder Images page.
+Without it those views return `403 Forbidden`, so affected users cannot deploy an application from the dashboard.
+Add the write actions only where users should manage these resources: `builderimage_write` for Builder Images and `chart_write` to create, update, or delete App Charts (`chart_read` is already implied by `app_read`).
 Creating, updating, or deleting Catalog Services is now covered by the existing `service_write` right, so anyone granted `service_write` can now manage the shared service catalog as well.
-See the
-[authorization reference](./security/authorization.md#actions).
+See the [authorization reference](./security/authorization.md#actions).

 ## 1.13.X to 1.14.0